pmloppnow/demo-repo/README.md

 # demo-repo
-demo repo for Hands on DevOps
+Demo repo for Hands on DevOps!